Guidelines for Healthy Eating

 INCLUDE HIGH WATER CONTENT VEGETABLES AND GLUTEN FREE GRAINS

-Vegetables: Artichokes, asparagus, broccoli, brussel sprouts, cabbage, cauliflower, celery, chives, cucumber, dandelion greens, endive, green beans, kale, kohlrabi, leeks, leafy greens, okra, onions, peppers, parsley, sea vegetables, swiss chard, watercress and zucchini.
+Vegetables: Artichokes, asparagus, broccoli, brussels sprout, cabbage, cauliflower, celery, chives, cucumber, dandelion greens, endive, green beans, kale, kohlrabi, leeks, leafy greens, okra, onions, peppers, parsley, sea vegetables, swiss chard, watercress and zucchini.

 Grains and starchy vegetables: Brown rice, quinoa, millet, buckwheat and amaranth.
 Sweet potatoes, turnips, beets, carrots, eggplant and avocado.